moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 The settings are stored as github secrets or environment variables depending on whether the setting contains sensitive information or not.

-This section is to explain each setting and how the value of setting affect the app.
+This section is to explain each setting and how the value of the setting affect the app.

 ## Permission required